JLW-Dev-Coder/transcript.taxmonitor.pro/README.md

 R2 is authority.
 Worker enforces contracts.
 ClickUp is projection.
-Registry governs mutation ingress only.
+Worker code governs mutation ingress only.
 Read models are documented in README.

 Architecture is locked.